 Foot and limb salvage can help you avoid an amputation if you have a non-healing diabetic foot wound or venous ulcer.
-At Modern Podiatry in Hampton, Georgia, wound care specialist Kibibi Wanzu, DPM, and the compassionate team use the most advanced healing techniques to preserve the healthy skin you still have and prevent infections from spreading.
+At Modern Podiatry in Hampton and Atlanta, Georgia, wound care specialist Kibibi Wanzu, DPM, and the compassionate team use the most advanced healing techniques to preserve the healthy skin you still have and prevent infections from spreading.
 To find out if you need foot and limb salvage, call the office or schedule an appointment online today.

 Foot and limb salvage refers to surgical procedures to save your foot or leg from amputation.
 Wound care and other nonsurgical strategies like injections can help stimulate healing and prevent damage from progressing, but foot and limb salvage is a more aggressive approach for those times when you’re faced with the possible loss of mobility.

 While the ultimate goal of foot and limb salvage is saving your foot and leg, there are specific individual goals as well.
 These include:

 Every foot and limb salvage procedure is unique to the patient, their disease, and their circumstances.
 At Modern Podiatry, the team has considerable experience in this area, with specific advanced training in reconstructive foot and ankle surgery and diabetic foot and limb salvage.